pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "If you can cultivate that quality of human warmth, wanting genuinely for other people to be happy, that's the best way to fulfill your own happiness.
 This is also the most gratifying state of mind.
 If we try humbly to enhance our benevolence, that will be the best way to have a good life."
 --Matthieu Ricard

+"It [psychadelics] breaks your addiction to yourself [ego]."
+-Bill Richardson, one of the OG psychadelics researchers, as relayed by Johann Hari on Sam Harris #142

 "Don't run.
 Nobody exists on purpose.
 Nobody belongs anywhere.
 Everybody's gonna die."
 --Morty, *Rick and Morty*